 Late 17th-century royal residence, particularly associated with Queen Charlotte and Queen…

 Ascot Racecourse welcomes more than 630,000 guests each year for a truly memorable day…

-The Old Court is a vibrant arts centre with an event programme that features an eclectic…
+The Old Court is a vibrant arts centre with an eclectic programme of events featuring…